-Other common types of junk are leaflets, flyers and other unaddressed post delivered by Royal Mail.
-You can opt out of these, but it will affect all unaddressed items.
 It takes about six weeks for the items to stop arriving, and should last for two years.
 You'll need to opt out again after this.

 There's nothing more frustrating than people knocking on your door when you don't want to be sold things.
 Remember, you don't have to let them in.

 To help, we've designed a free-to-print, Trading Standards-approved 'no cold callers' sign.
 While the print-out is colour, it's designed for easy printing in black and white too.
 Click on the images below to print them out.

 Guidance we've had from Trading Standards says ignoring a sticker may be a criminal offence under the Consumer Protection From Unfair Trading Regulations 2008.
 While it's not been tested in court, a QC agrees with this so we've added it to our sign.
 If they knock when they shouldn't, there can be no argument.